stakewalker/reporter/README.md

 - **Intelligent Image Handling**: In cases where the headline image cannot be parsed, Reporter intelligently generates visually appealing random images based on relevant tags, ensuring a captivating presentation of the news articles.

 By automating the translation and publishing process, Reporter brings valuable cryptocurrency information to the Brazilian audience.
-With its custom referral hyperlinks, tag-based categorization, and intelligent image handling, Reporter ensures an engaging and user-friendly experience in accessing crypto news tailored for the Brazilian community.
+With its custom referral hyperlinks, tag-based categorization, and intelligent image handling, Reporter ensures an engaging and user-friendly experience in accessing crypto news tailored for the Brazilian community